kaizhu256/node-utility2/README.md

 # todo
-- allow screen-capture to exit with non-zero exit-code
 - create flamegraph from istanbul coverage
 - auto-generate help doc from README.md
 - add server stress test using phantomjs